Grace McCallum

-Grace Ann McCallum (born October 30, 2002) is an American artistic gymnast.
+Grace Ann McCallum (born October 30, 2002) is an American former artistic gymnast and current assistant coach for the Minnesota Golden Gophers women's gymnastics team.
 She represented the United States at the 2020 Summer Olympics and won a silver medal in the team event.
 She is the 2018 Pan American and 2018 Pacific Rim individual all-around champion, the 2018 Pan American uneven bars champion, and was a member of the U.S. gymnastics team that won gold at the 2018 and 2019 World Championships and the 2018 Pan American Championships.

 Personal life

 McCallum was born in Cambridge, Minnesota to Sandra and Edward McCallum.
 She is one of seven children and has a German Shepherd named Bella.
 She finished high school online through Connections Academy.
 McCallum is a devout Roman Catholic.

 Elite gymnastics career

 2017

 In 2017, McCallum competed at the 2017 U.S. Classic where she placed third in the all-around and first on vault in the junior division.
 At Nationals, she placed 11th in the all-around and fourth on vault.